 SGC vapor mat must run around the entire perimeter of the building.
 It requires a “T-riser” to vent approximately every 2,000 sq ft.
 T-risers often need a nail to keep them in place and SGC requires staples every 2-3 feet, especially if it will be down for a few days before the slab is poured, or it is installed in windy conditions.
 For areas when SGC crosses or connects, there are a variety of connection types and builder preferences vary by region, please visit our products page to see more.
 Architects, see our sample drawing below.

-What about footers?
+What about footers and trenches?

 How do I install the Soil Gas Collector?